Glucose Monitoring Devices

-The American Diabetes Association (ADA) recommends a preprandial (before a meal) plasma
+The American Diabetes Association (ADA) advises a before-meal (preprandial) plasma

-glucose level of 70 mg/dl to130 mg/dl.
-The ADA has set the postprandial (after a meal) plasma
+glucose level of 80mg/dL to130 mg/dL.
+The ADA has set the after-meal (postprandial) plasma

-The following are the most common symptoms of hyperglycemia (high blood sugar).
-However,
+These are the most common symptoms of high blood sugar (hyperglycemia).
+But each person's

-The following are the most common symptoms of hypoglycemia (low blood sugar).
-However,
+These are the most common symptoms of low blood sugar (hypoglycemia).
+But each person's

 from low blood glucose.
 The loss of the ability to sense low blood sugar is called